-This release of WebLogic Server includes the WebLogic Diagnostic Service, which is a monitoring and diagnostic service that runs within the WebLogic Server process and participates in the standard server life cycle.
-This service enables you to create, collect, analyze, archive, and access diagnostic data generated by a running server and the applications deployed within its containers.
+This chapter describes how to monitor and manage JMS statistics.
+You can create, collect, analyze, archive, and access diagnostic data generated by a running server and the applications deployed within its containers.

 For WebLogic JMS, you can use the enhanced runtime statistics to monitor the JMS servers and destination resources in your WebLogic domain to see if there is a problem.
 If there is a problem, you can use profiling to determine which application is the source of the problem.
 Once you've narrowed it down to the application, you can then use JMS debugging features to find the problem within the application.